ScopeMediaInc/javascript-idk/README.md

 ```

 ### .getModels
-Get the list of available image prediction model
+Get the list of prediction model

 ##### Return
 String array